meeeeee/spreadnuts/README.md

-# spreadnuts
+# SpreadNUTS
-A variation on the No-U-Turn Sampler inference algorithm that biases toward sampling effectively from distributions with density "islands", something naive NUTS (and in fact most Monte Carlo algorithms) does not handle well
+A variation on the No-U-Turn Sampler inference algorithm that biases toward sampling effectively from distributions with density "islands", something naive NUTS (and in fact most Monte Carlo algorithms) does not handle well.